-Our Airbnb apartment was a ways out of the main part of town, so we took the city bus often.
+Our Alesund vacation home rental apartment was a little outside of the main part of town, so we took the city bus often.
 It was quick and convenient.
 Walking was the easiest way to get around once we were in town but to get to some of the farther out locations, the bus was definitely the way to go!

 Aksla Viewpoint – Fjellstua

-We used our favorite hiking app to find a hiking trail that started directly behind our Airbnb apartment and took us along paths in the trees up to the viewpoint.
+We used our hiking app to find a hiking trail that started directly behind our vacation home rental apartment and took us along paths in the trees up to the viewpoint.
 From the top we came back down the stairs to the Town Park.

 Tip: There’s a great playground in the Town Park.
 It’s a large playground with an area for smaller kids.
 It also has a big pirate ship, swings, a sandpit and a rotating climbing net.

 In 1904, a fire destroyed Alesund’s entire city center and 850 homes were burnt to the ground.
 With both local and international help, the city was rebuilt with the Art Nouveau architecture you see there today.